American Theatre Organ Society: Current activities

-ATOS has an extensive outreach to young musicians, and funds several musical scholarships for youth members.
-ATOS sponsors an annual Young Theatre Organist Competition.
+ATOS hosts an annual convention, held at various locations across the country.
+ATOS has outreach to young musicians, and funds several musical scholarships for youth members.
+It also sponsors an annual Young Theatre Organist Competition.

 ATOS sponsors ATOS Theatre Organ Radio, an internet radio station dedicated to the theatre organ.
-It can be streamed through the ATOS Website, 24 hours per day.
+It can be streamed through the ATOS website 24 hours per day.